redpanda-data/connect/resources/docs/processors/list.md

 will be the last part of the message, if part = -2 then the part before the last element with be selected, and so on.

-This processor will interpolate functions within the 'value' field.
+This processor will interpolate functions within the 'value' field, you can find a list of functions [here](resources/docs/config_interpolation.md).

 ## `unarchive`